 Q2: So after all of what you went through, where are you today in recovery?

 A2: After everything that I went through I would never take a thing away beside the pain and harm I caused people.
 I learned a true lesson through each and every situation that I went through, and find it a blessing to be where I am today, and able to share the types of stories I can.
 And from my experiences my addiction makes me who I am today, it molds me into a better person with recovery!
 And with the 12-steps, my spirituality, and praying I am where I am 110%, absolutely proud of doing something I thought wasn’t even possible.
 I never thought I’d have a beautiful family, beautiful daughter, my brother, my mother and father back in my life to make them proud, and able to help other sick and suffering addicts, with an amazing four years clean and sober.
 I never thought that I’d even get thirty days sober, but just for today, I am blessed.

 Q3: What does the term, or lifestyle, of being a recovery advocate mean to you?

 A3: To me the term recovery advocate means to educate the public on the rights and the barriers those in recovery face.
 The stigma about addiction must end too many lives have been lost.
 The passion of advocacy is what can motivate the change in government, and society to get the help that is needed.

-The term recovery advocate means creating awareness to the term addiction and recovery, while living a lifestyle of sobriety.
+The term recovery advocate means creating awareness of the term addiction and recovery while living a lifestyle of sobriety.
 Leading by example is the best form of advocacy, and bringing awareness is key to saving lives and becoming better as a society in whole.